-Overall, we find that intermediaries, especially when they are system integrators, will contribute to lower prices due to increased competition and less serial marginalisation.
-So MaaS seems beneficial even without considering the usual benefit of information provision, ease of use for consumers and increased demand for public transport.
+Overall, we find that intermediaries, especially when they are integrators, will contribute to lower prices due to increased competition and less serial marginalisation.
+So MaaS seems beneficial even without considering the usual benefits of information provision, ease of use and increased demand for public transport.
 But for other market structures, in particular the Intermediary setting, prices are much higher and profits low.
-Hence, considering the market structure as we do is important: without considering the effects on pricing, the Intermediary model seems a logical choice for introducing MaaS.
+Hence, considering the market structure as we do is important: without considering the effects on pricing, the Intermediary seems a logical choice for introducing MaaS.